The Best Mattresses Without Fiberglass in 2026

 How to verify a mattress is fiberglass-free

 It may not always be obvious when a mattress contains fiberglass—or where it’s located.
 “Probably the best thing to do is look on the tag for two things,” said Dr. Chary.
 “It should have a blanket statement about it being fire-retardant.”
-By law, all mattresses sold in the United States must contain a fire-resistant material to slow burning in case of a fire.
+By law, all mattresses sold in the United States must meet federal flammability standards.

 The tag should also specify what specific fire barrier material is used.
 “Avoid terms that include the word ‘glass’ or ‘silica,’” Dr. Chary said.
 If the tag or label is missing, or if the manufacturer refuses to provide details, that’s a red flag to look elsewhere.